sueccy/final-pd2-FawnWong-KevinKan-Blackjack/README.md

 You start the game with $1000.
 You must bet at least $50 to play.
 If you win, you get your own bet back, and that same amount extra.
 If you lose, you lose the amount you bet.

-The objective of the game is to get a point total of 21.
+The objective of the game is to get the point total of your cards as close as you can to 21.
 Each card has its own point value.
 A are worth 1 or 11.
 2-10 are worth exactly what the card says.
 J, Q, K are all worth 10.

 During your turn, you have the options to "hit" or "stand".